-- Ensure adequate dedicated resources are available to service the Working Group (one staff member) and allow the Secretariat's budget to provide for at least one field trip per year by the Working Group. - Assist in ensuring the transfer of knowledge to new Working Group members through the maintenance of the United Nations eRoom of the Working Group, providing access to the Working Group's institutional memory. - Irrespective of delays in the Working Group, submit a new country-specific report to the Working Group every two months, providing, as necessary, amendments or oral updates by the Special Representative of the Secretary-General for Children and Armed Conflict. - Include in each country-specific report on children and armed conflict a separate section on implementation of previous conclusions of the Working Group.
+- Ensure adequate dedicated resources are available to service the Working Group (one staff member) and allow the Secretariat's budget to provide for at least one visiting mission per year by the Working Group. - Continue to assist in ensuring the transfer of knowledge to new Working Group members through the maintenance of the United Nations eRoom of the Working Group, providing access to the Working Group's institutional memory. - Irrespective of delays in the Working Group, submit a new country-specific report to the Working Group every two months providing, as necessary, amendments or oral updates by the SRSG-CAAC. - Include in each country-specific report on children and armed conflict a separate section on implementation of previous conclusions of the Working Group.